cotes2020/jekyll-theme-chirpy/_posts/2022-05-10-gauge-invariance-classical-field-theory.md

 $$D_\mu \widetilde{\pi}^\mu_{\phantom{\mu} a} = \nabla_\mu \widetilde{\pi}^\mu_{\phantom{\mu} a} - \widetilde{\pi}^\mu_{\phantom{\mu} c} G^c_{\phantom{b} \mu a}$$

-The above quantity is the covariant derivative of conjugate momentum.
-Here, we are adding correction terms to the usual geometric covariant derivative, much like the latter are correction terms added to partial derivatives:
+The above quantity is the gauge covariant derivative of conjugate momentum.
+Here, we are adding correction terms to the usual covariant derivative, much like the latter are correction terms added to partial derivatives:

 $$\nabla_\mu \omega_\nu = \partial_\mu \omega_\nu - \omega_\rho \Gamma^\rho_{\phantom{\rho} \mu \nu}$$

 This also demonstrates the striking correspondance between the Christoffel symbols $$\Gamma^\rho_{\phantom{\rho} \mu \nu} = dx^\rho \left( \nabla_\mu \partial_\nu \right)$$ in geometry and the coefficients $$G^c_{\phantom{b} \mu a} = J^c_{\phantom{c} b} \partial_\mu J^b_{\phantom{b} a}$$ in the previous equation.

-In retrospect, choosing the indices of the fields to be downstairs was a good choice, as otherwise, the sign of the correction terms in the covariant derivative would be inverted with respect to the geometric case.
+In retrospect, choosing the indices of the fields to be downstairs was a good choice, for otherwise, the sign of the correction terms in the covariant derivative would be inverted with respect to the geometric case.

 ## Lagrangian